Nava-stack/EBooksWebApplication/README.md

-# E-Book Pvt.
-Ltd. Online Bookresellar store
+# E-Books Pvt Ltd. Online Bookresellar Application

 ## Project Overview

-E-Book Pvt.
-Ltd. is a leading used book retailer, offering a vast collection of local and foreign used books.
+E-Books Pvt Ltd. is a leading used book retailer, offering a vast collection of local and foreign used books.
 To expand their business and enhance customer experience, they have developed an online web application with a range of functionalities for both customers and administrators.

 <p align="center">
   <img src="index.png" alt="System">